hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

 ### One Point

+- easiest to carry out
 - only one measurement point (reading) is taken
 - sensors measure a value that is constant
 - the offset only is calculated
     - offset then added to subsequent reading
+- can only be used when measuring constant physical variables
+    - so, has a limited use

 ### Two Point

-- at-least 2 measurement points (readings) are taken
+- 2 measurement (data) points (readings) are taken
 - measure constantly changing variable
 - sensitivity needs to be included not just as an offset
 - used when there is a linear relationship between two readings
 - gradient of line between two point is calculated
     - and compared with standard values range
 - compensates for both offset errors and sensitivity errors
+- a range of values are being monitored
+    - so, more complex

+### Multi Point

+- has non-linear, multi-point relationships
+    - greater knowledge of maths is needed
+    - so, most complex
+- multiple points (measurements) of data are used

 ## Other